hav4ik/hav4ik.github.io/articles/_drafts/2021-08-15-learning-to-rank.md

 I still remember being fascinated by Google Search when I saw it the first time.
 As an 8th-grade kid getting his first computer, the ability to search for any information I want among billions of web pages looked like magic to me.
-As Arthur C. Clarke famously said, ["any sufficiently advanced technology is indistinguishable from magic."][tech_is_magic] By that definition, the search engines that allow us to access thousands of years of humanity's accumulated knowledge at our fingertip, are the modern version of magic!
+As Arthur C. Clarke famously said, ["any sufficiently advanced technology is indistinguishable from magic."][tech_is_magic] Search engines that allow us to access thousands of years of humanity's accumulated knowledge are truly the modern version of magic!

-Back then, even in my wildest dreams, I couldn't have imagined that 25 years old me will have the privilege to move across the globe to work on a search engine called [Microsoft Bing][bing] &mdash; an ambitious project with enough guts to compete with Google in the search market!
+Back then, even in my wildest dreams, I couldn't have imagined that 25 years old me will have the privilege to move across the globe to work on a search engine called [Bing][bing] &mdash; an ambitious project with enough guts to compete with Google in the search market!
 Now that I can see how it works from the inside, the "magic" behind that little search box became even more impressive to me.
-The search engine is a truly gigantic marvel of modern technology, built and supported by thousands of hardware engineers, software developers, and machine learning scientists.
+The search engine is a truly gigantic marvel of modern technology, built and maintained by thousands of engineers.

 {% comment %}